-Science: This is designed to articulate between the Science curriculum of the grade six curriculum and the Upper Secondary Curriculum grades ten to eleven.
-Scientific literacy, critical thinking skills, scientific process skills, and technology, concern for the environment and science career are all intended areas of development.
+Science: Scientific literacy, critical thinking skills, scientific process skills, and technology, concern for the environment and science career are all areas of development.
 Physics, Chemistry and Biology are taught as separate subjects in the Third Form.

 Social Studies: This is designed around the principle of the expanding horizon where students focus on themselves first and then outwards to the wider community.
 The content therefore, has a local, national and global perspective and touches on such large concepts as interdependence, change, conflict and culture.